Small Business HQ

 If you don’t have a CRM implemented currently, you are probably managing the data on a local server; moving it to the cloud can be an alarming idea for your top management.

 While migrating your CRM data from the local server to the cloud, you need to ensure that the system integrators use the best practices to safeguard your data.
-For this, be sure to partner with someone you can trust or hire dedicated resources for the migration process.
+This is crucial for maintaining data integrity and ensuring the system’s effectiveness.

 How can you solve this challenge of CRM?

 While building your own CRM, you need to make sure that the software architecture works well with your existing customer data format.
-If you have outsourced the development of your CRM, make sure the team is well-versed with the best data handling approaches.
+If you have outsourced the development of your CRM, make sure the team is well-versed in the best data handling approaches.

 This should alleviate the data security challenge in terms of custom CRM development.